-With all of those problems in your life because of cocaine, how can detox be worse?
-It isn’t worse.
-In fact, getting through detox and into healthy recovery will make you feel more powerful than any hit of cocaine.
+With all of the problems in your life caused by cocaine, how can detox be worse?
+Getting through detox and into healthy recovery can make you feel more powerful than any hit of cocaine.

-Why You Need to Consider How to Detox from Cocaine
+Why You Should Consider a Detox from Cocaine

 You may be nervous about the idea of going into detox to end your cocaine abuse.
-You may wonder how to detox from cocaine.
-Having these feelings and questions is a normal part of preparing for detox and recovery.
+Having questions and concerns about a cocaine detox is a normal part of preparing for withdrawal and recovery.

-Because cocaine is known to make users feel energetic and empowered, it can be hard to let go of the drug.
-You may be afraid you’ll never feel this energized again.
-But you will feel strong and powerful in the future if you go through detox and learn more about your addiction.
+Because cocaine makes users feel energetic and empowered, it can be hard to let go of the drug.
+You may be afraid you will never feel this energized again, but you will feel powerful in the future if you go through detox and learn more about your addiction.

-Detox is not a quick fix.
-If you remember that as you get started in kicking your cocaine habit, you will be better able to stick to the program.
-It took time for your addiction to cocaine to take hold.
-So you need to remember that it will also take time for recovery to take hold.
+Keep in mind that detox is not a quick fix.
+It took time for your addiction to cocaine to take hold, and it will also take time for recovery to set in.

-By getting through detox, you will feel free.
-Positive life changes will help you understand you don’t need drugs in your life.
+By getting through detox from cocaine, you will feel free.
+Positive life changes will help you understand you do not need drugs in your life.
 You will learn how to overcome cravings and triggers along the way to recovery.
-You simply need to get started on that better path for your brighter future to take hold.
+It would help if you started on that path for your brighter future to take hold.

 During detox, you will feel a range of symptoms like anxiety and depression.
-By going through a medical detox program, medical professionals can track your symptoms.
-These professionals understand how to detox from cocaine safely and with some relief.
-Some of that relief may be through safe medications, well-balanced nutrition and ongoing hydration.
+By completing a supervised medical detox program, medical professionals can track your symptoms.
+Licensed and experienced medical detox staff members understand how to detox from cocaine safely and comfortably with the assistance of medications, well-balanced nutrition, and ongoing hydration.

-When you first enter detox, you will go through an initial assessment.
-This assessment will help your addiction specialists understand your condition.
-They will also use the results of your assessment to develop an individualized treatment plan.
-During the assessment, you will be asked questions about:
+When you enter detox, you will undergo an initial assessment to help your addiction specialists understand your condition.
+They will use the results of your evaluation to develop an individualized treatment plan.
+You may be asked about: